The Pelagian

 comfort that this same Government of our Lord the King (his

-crown and dignity), ever solicitious for the welfare of the poorer folk,
+crown and dignity), ever solicitious for the welfare of the

 has given us monies wherewith to refresh all the people of Sussex